VSAnimator/vsanimator.github.io/docs/blog.markdown

 ---
 layout: blog
-title: Blog
+title: Blogging my Machine Learning Thoughts
 ---

-Welcome to my blog!
-Here you'll find my thoughts on machine learning, research, and other topics I find interesting.
+I've heard that communication is half of the scientific process.
+This is an informal place where I'll be sharing my thoughts on (potentially unrelated) machine learning topics.